-Learn about Our Closet – Powered by JFCS’ Mission, History, Team, and Merger with JFCS.
+Learn about Our Closet – Powered by JFCS’ Mission, History, Team and Testimonials.

 Our Closet’s approach is two-pronged; we rely heavily on the support of volunteers to sustain our operations.
 As volunteer-driven program, we strive to engage the larger community through education and exposure, and hope to inspire a sense of civic duty amongst our dedicated volunteer base.
 It is our belief that the Our Closet experience will motivate our volunteers to become leaders and influencers in the anti-poverty space.

-Executive Director Jill Aschkenasy founded Our Closet in 2011 in response to a crisis she witnessed that year, a Philadelphia family’s house had burned down, and they were in need of the most basic items to regain stability during an undoubtedly frightening and stressful time.
+Jill Aschkenasy founded Our Closet in 2011 in response to a crisis she witnessed that year, a Philadelphia family’s house was destroyed by fire, and they were in need of the most basic items to regain stability during an undoubtedly frightening and stressful time.
 Hearing this, Jill reached out to her network to help this family, and the response she received was overwhelming.
 Donations poured in from friends, family members, and neighbors to help this unknown family rebuild their home.
 Jill founded Our Closet to continue to provide support to the many families and individuals whose stories remain untold.

-In 2011, Jill started Our Closet with one partner and one pop-up location.
+In 2011, Jill started Our Closet with one pop-up location.
 That year, Our Closet distributed approximately 15 bags of clothing and worked with 20 volunteers.
-Today, Our Closet operates nine locations with seven pop-ups occurring every month.
-Each month we receive 70 bags of donated clothes and work with 130 volunteers and distribute 25,000 pieces of clothing to over 350 individuals each month.

 Jill Aschkenasy founded Our Closet in 2011 after seeing a need for easily accessible services providing clothing to community members in need.
 She is a graduate of University of Wisconsin at Madison and Benjamin Cardozo School of Law.
 Prior to her role with Our Closet, she was an Assistant District Attorney in Manhattan.
 Her leadership has taken Our Closet from simply an idea to a constantly expanding successful network of clothing pop up shops throughout the city.